 Matches (water proof or in plastic bag) or lighter.
 We also recommend a commercial firestarter and/or a candle.
 Commercial firestarters can be purchased at outdoor stores like Mountain Equipment Coop.

-Hat or toque, gloves or mittens, fleece jacket, gortex jacket, polypro underwear, good quality hiking socks and gortex over pants.
+Hat or toque, gloves or mittens, puffy jacket, gortex jacket, polypro underwear, good quality hiking socks and gortex over pants.

 Although a multi tool is preferred, a good pocket knife with a quality blade will suffice.
 It may also be worth carrying a small pruning saw for cutting branches when building a shelter or fire.

 7. Water (gatorade crystals recommended) and food (high energy food bars)